From safari plains to spice island shores

 Transport

-All scheduled transport during the tour, including private ground transport, safari vehicles and internal flights listed in the final itinerary.Guiding
+Scheduled transport during the tour, including private ground transport, safari vehicles, listed internal flights, lake boat excursion and dhow sailing.Guiding

-Grassroots Adventures tour leader support, plus local driver-guides, regional guides and specialist site guides where required.Activities and sightseeing
+Grassroots Adventures tour leader support from NZ, local driver-guides, regional guides and specialist site guides where required.Accommodation

 International flights.